Health Center Workforce Well-Being Survey

 Who took the survey?

-About half of 1,500 HRSA-supported health centers took it.
-Staff represent different workforce categories.
+About half of 1,500 HRSA-supported health centers* took it.
+More than 52,000 staff responded.
+They represent different workforce categories.

 Are the results available?